Oslo welcomes you to this year’s conference!

 - – The university hosting this year’s conference, UiO, are about to initiate a major research initiative, called UiO:Democracy (as a continuation of UiO:Nordic)

-Provided the submitted abstracts are suitable for this, we intend to set up an event schedule(alternatively: a program) that covers three specific subtopics.
+Provided the submitted abstracts are suitable for this, we intend to set up an event program which will cover three specific subtopics.
 These will be discussed partly in plenary sessions, partly as separate workshops:

 - 1) Communication of the pandemic and plain language.